New Boiler Costs & Installation Prices UK (2026)

 #8 - Upgraded warranty costs

-Extended warranties, particularly 10-year warranties in most cases are only able to be offered by trusted partners of manufacturers.
+Extended warranties, particularly 10-year warranties in most cases, can only able to be offered by trusted partners of manufacturers.

 Think you've found a bargain?
 Check the warranty length has a longer expiry date than the last lot of milk you bought.